 Scrutinise your writing for accessibility over readability

-We’ve developed a broader set of measures than your average readability checker.
-Those give us sensitive ‘reads’ of documents, and insightful scores.
+Writing in plain language for all readers is a huge part of our purpose as a company.
+That’s why we’ve developed a broader set of measures than your average readability checker.
+They give us sensitive ‘reads’ of documents, and insightful scores.
 So when we audit writing, it lets us rank documents in order of worst to best, and we know where to focus our rewriting efforts.

-We can even cut the data to pinpoint whether there’s a particular team, topic, audience or channel that’s scoring poorly.
+We can also cut the data to pinpoint whether there’s a particular team, topic, audience or channel that’s scoring poorly.
 And our writers can look into it and improve those scores.

 Check out what happens when we rewrote that HMRC example: